A representative 5th rate Frigate for your Sailpower game or other 6MM scale age of sail needs!

 To be posted aboard a fifth-rate ship was considered an attractive assignment.
 Fifth rates were often assigned to interdict enemy shipping, offering the prospect of prize money for the crew.
 Fifth-rate frigates were considered useful for their combination of maneuverability and firepower and were commonly used in patrol and to disrupt the enemy.

 These models are designed to represent a typical 5th rate frigate of the 1700’s.
-These frigates featured 32 to 36 guns and depending on the year would mount 12 pounders or in later cases 18 pounders.
-Their quarter decks would be armed with smaller 6 pounder guns.
+These frigates featured 32 to 38 guns and depending on the year would mount 12 pounders or in later cases 18 pounders.
+Their quarter decks would be armed with smaller 6 pounder guns and later, carronades.

 This model features 3D printed parts: There are two types of 3D printed parts we use in our products.
 "FDM" is lower cost, and is what most would recognize as traditional 3D printing.
 This type of model printed in layers from thermal plastic (generally PLA or PETG), and is lightweight with reasonable detail but will have visible striation (or lines) that the hobbyist may want to clean up using putty, primer, or other hobby techniques.
 "SLA" is a laser cured photo-resin that has exceptional detail, and generally has a much smoother finish without significantly noticeable striation.
 This type of material is more expensive, and fine details can be more delicate.